-- 1. Further long term research (until at least 2010) should be carried out to assess levels of TSPs/PM10/PM{2.5}/PM1.0 in Jersey compared to traffic numbers, mix and speed and meteorological conditions to establish trends and assess compliance with the European Union Daughter Directive objectives.
+- 1. Further long term research (until at least 2010) should be carried out to assess levels of $PM{10}/PM{2.5}$ in Jersey compared to traffic numbers, mix and speed and meteorological conditions to establish trends and assess compliance with the European Union Daughter Directive objectives.
 This forms part of the integrated Air Quality Strategy.
-It is recommended the results are uploaded to an internet web site for easier public access. - 2.
+It is recommended the results are uploaded to an internet web site for easier public access.
+NETCEN are quoting for the cost of setting up a website to enable this to occur. - 2.
 Traffic data (eg volume, mix and speed) should be made available to allow more meaningful comparison with particle results. - 3.
 Further work is needed to assess the relationships between meteorological data and particle levels. - 4.
-It is likely that reductions in particle levels will occur because of improvement in emissions from the newer Connex buses, re-location of the bus station to the Island Site and road changes associated with the St Helier Street Life program. - 5.
-Those objectives which impact on air quality in the Public Services Department's Sustainable Island Transport Strategy, the new Island Plan, Strategy on Sustainable Development and Jersey's Air Quality Strategy be implemented and supported. - 6.
+It is likely reductions in particle levels will occur because of improvement in emissions from the re-location of the bus station to the Island Site and road changes associated with the St Helier Street Life program. - 5.
+Those objectives which impact on air quality in the Department's Air Quality Strategy, Public Services Department's Sustainable Island Transport Strategy, the new Island Plan, the Strategy on Sustainable Development be implemented and supported. - 6.
 Further work is needed to assess the contribution of secondary particles from mainland France to Jersey.
-Also sampling and analysis via gravimetric means should be carried out to confirm that the 30% increase in figures associated with the Osiris' heated inlet is correct for this particular monitoring site.
+Also analysis should be carried out to confirm that the 30% increase in figures associated with heated inlets is correct for this particular monitoring site. - 7.
+An aim should be to fit continuously regenerating particulate traps to Euro 2 and earlier diesel engines.
+(The cost is approx about $\pounds 2 3,500$ per vehicle, 90% of particles can be removed). - 8.
+Good quality data is needed to assess improvements in tends in air quality, usuage of public transport etc - 9.
+The Department's Air Quality Strategy (AQS)needs progressing and the profile of air quality raising.